MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/revoke-access-user.md

 Access is revoked, and other users can no longer access the document.

 ### Revoking access where the document protection has been changed

-If another user had changed the label or protection on the document, access is not revoked on that copy of the document.
-Each protection level on the document has its own ContentID value, which is used to track and revoke access.
+If another user had changed the label or the protection on a copy of the document, access is *not revoked* on that copy of the document.

+This is because tracking and revoking access is done using a unique ContentID value, which changes each time protection is changed.

+> [!IMPORTANT]
-If you think that a user may have changed the label or protection level on a document and you need to revoke access, contact a system administrator to help you revoke access on that copy of the document.
+> If you think that a user may have changed the label or protection level on a document and you need to revoke access, contact a system administrator to help you revoke access on that copy of the document.
+>
 ## Next steps

 For more information, see: